aldellar/portfolio/content/featured/WorkoutLogger/index.md

   - React Native
   - Node.js
   - AsyncStorage
+  - React Navigation
+  - Git
 ---

-Workout Logger is a React Native app for tracking workouts.
-Users can log exercises and sets, and data is stored locally using AsyncStorage.
-It supports smooth screen transitions and modular UI components.
+Workout Logger is a mobile app built with React Native and Node.js that helps users track workouts, log exercises, and monitor progress over time.
+Data is stored locally using AsyncStorage for offline access, and users can manage their profiles and track personal records (PRs) across sessions.
+The interface is built with modular components.

 Key features include:

-- Offline data storage using AsyncStorage
+- Local data persistence via AsyncStorage
-- React Navigation for seamless transitions
+- Personal profiles with PR tracking and workout history
-- Reusable UI components like modals and cards
+- Modular, reusable UI components (modals, cards)